Peer Review Process

 • Not recommended for publication

-The above recommendations are anonymously communicated to authors and are reviewed by the editor before reaching a final decision on the article's publishing.
-Suppose the editor suspects any bias or non-conformity from the reviewers with ethical norms.
+The above recommendations are anonymously communicated to author (s) and are reviewed by the editor (s) before reaching a final decision on the article's publishing.
+Suppose the editor (s) suspects any bias or non-conformity from the reviewers with ethical norms.
 In that case, he/she can appoint a different or additional reviewer using the same peer review procedure.

-Authors are responsible for making any necessary changes based on the reviewer’s comments and resubmitting the paper within a week of receipt of the notification for minor revisions and within two weeks for major revisions.
+Author (s) is responsible for making any necessary changes based on the reviewer’s comments and resubmitting the article within a week of receipt of the notification for minor revisions and within two weeks for major revisions.
 The revision process might comprise multiple attempts until the editor is satisfied with all edits and can reach his/her decision to accept the article for publishing.

 All reviewers’ comments should be responded to in a point-by-point way.
-If the authors disagree with a reviewer, they must respond clearly.
+If the author (s) disagrees with a reviewer, he/she (they) must respond clearly.

 Phase 3: Edtior' acceptance result/rejection decision